-G.8.1 The FforceChief Constable's CFO to approve the write-off of bad debts, pension and payroll overpayments up to the level shown below.
-Amounts for write-off above this value must be referred to the Treasurer Head of Finance for approval, supported by a written report explaining the reasons for the write-off.
+G.8.1 The Chief Constable's CFO to approve the write-off of bad debts, pension and payroll overpayments up to the level shown below.
+Amounts for write-off above this value must be referred to the PFCC's CFO for approval, supported by a written report explaining the reasons for the write-off.

-Individual amounts, without limit, due to the OPFCC can only be written off by the PFCC in consultation with the TreasurerHead of Finance.
+Individual amounts, without limit, due to the PFCC can only be written off by the PFCC in consultation with their Chief Finance Officer.